atbaker/anti-voicemail-legacy/README.md

     - 100% ALL THE WAY BABY
     - Change fallback URL to static S3 buckets that I maintain
     - Nicer template for listening to voicemail (+ download link)
+    - Try it with a Trial Account - works for messing around - but not recommended
+    - Dockerize!